Back to jobs

 Financial Advisor IQ Reporter

-Financial Advisor IQ, the leading publication covering wealth management, is looking for an experienced financial journalist who can thrive in a fast-paced, deadline-driven newsroom.
+Financial Advisor IQ, the leading publication covering the business of wealth management, is looking for a journalist who can thrive in a fast-paced, deadline-driven newsroom.

-The ideal candidate will be able to join a team of highly motivated and skilled journalists and quickly establish themselves as a leader in the newsroom.
+You will join a team of highly motivated and skilled journalists.
+The ideal candidate will be able to quickly establish themselves as a leader in the newsroom.
 We want an energetic reporter who will throw themselves at the financial advisor space and develop the inside sources and know-how to produce exclusive, must-read stories.
-We seek team players who thrive in a work environment that offers both collegiality and healthy competition.
+We seek team players who thrive in a work environment that offers collegiality, while working to beat competitors.

-FA-IQ is an FT specialist publication, focused on informing and educating advisors with daily news and features focusing on the wealth management business, practice management and other content relevant to their day-to-day jobs and longer term careers.
-Daily news emails cover trends around running a practice, managing client relationships, technology and operations, legal and compliance and more.
-FA-IQ is produced by a team of in-house journalists and is shaped to help advisors build their practices by reporting through the lens of the advisor-client relationship.
+FA-IQ is an FT Specialist publication, focused on informing and educating advisors with daily news and features focusing on the wealth management business, practice management and other content relevant to their day-to-day jobs and longer term careers.

 Duties

 The job requires a reporter who can work on a daily deadline and write and report three or more in-depth articles a week.
-You will be expected to quickly learn as much as you can about the registered investment advisor (RIA) and broker-dealer businesses.
+You will be expected to quickly learn as much as you can about wirehouses and the broader financial advisor industry.
 We want someone who has a nose for news, can develop a network of sources and manage a pipeline of enterprise stories.
-You will be expected to interview top industry executives to generate exclusive stories covering wealth management.
+You will be expected to interview top industry executives and financial advisors to generate exclusive stories that financial advisors can’t find elsewhere and feel they can’t do without.

 The role could be at the reporter or senior reporter level, depending on domain expertise, experience and qualifications.

-You will contribute to all sections and formats of Financial Advisor IQ editorial including video interviews and features, online discussions, webcasts, and whatever else comes up.
-There are occasional opportunities to contribute to the Financial Times and travel to conferences.
+You will contribute to all sections and formats of Financial Advisor IQ editorial including video interviews and features, occasional moderating of live or virtual events, occasional travel to industry events and whatever else comes up.

 Every reporter and editor at Financial Advisor IQ is held to fundamental standards of integrity, honesty and journalistic ethics.